CELSIUS ENERGY DRINK – CAFFEINE & INGREDIENTS

 All of the Celsius "Originals" and "Naturals" cans and "on-the-go" powder sachets contain 200mg of caffeine per serve, which is a lot.

 Celsius "Heat" contains a hefty 300mg of caffeine per can.
+That puts it fairly high on the list of energy drinks with the highest caffeine content.

 That's about as much as having 3 cups of Joe, so be forewarned.